 There are so many Paul Bunyan stories out there.
-When I did Achievement 4 – Tall Tales with my Bear den last year, I needed to put something together for them with just a few of the Paul Bunyan stories.
+When I did a tall tales meeting last year, I needed to put something together for them with just a few of the Paul Bunyan stories.
 I wanted it to be enough to give them a sense of the folklore, but not so much that it would be overwhelming for the variety of reading proficiency in the den.

 The Story of Paul Bunyan